Green Day’s 15 best music videos, ranked in order of greatness

 When Billie Joe found his marriage had hit something of a rocky patch, he reflected on the way relationships can find themselves stuck in a series of repetitive ruts.
 Borrowing from this and Polish director Zbigniew Rybczyński’s short film Tango, the video makes a choreographed ballet of everyday mundane tasks.
 As the band play in a family home, various people repeat their activities in a single fixed sequence.
 The cinematography is as clever as the concept, and it’s meticulously executed.

 This was another great video from ’97 album Nimrod that equates stadium-sized punk rock with an American football game.
 It comes complete with cheesy sports jock commentary, ankle twists, fans tackling the band, a pep talk at half-time and beery locker room celebrations.
 Touchdown!

 10. Holiday (2005)

 The moody Boulevard Of Broken Dreams scooped all the MTV Awards, but the first part of the linked two-video series was a far livelier, more celebratory affair.
-Holiday sees the band cruising Las Vegas in the same Mercury Monterey convertible that starts the Boulevard… sequence.
+Holiday sees Green Day cruising Las Vegas in the same Mercury Monterey convertible that starts the Boulevard… sequence.
 In the bar scene, the band members play multiple roles including drunken priests and prostitutes, with it all ending in a dance number.
 Holiday was the crazy night before to Boulevard…’s comedown.

 9. Walking Contradiction (1996)